ntamvl/loopback-app-starter/README.md

 # LoopBack Starter App

-The project is starter use loopback, NodeJS
+The project is starter use loopback, NodeJS, AngularJS